Plainsburg, California

 Plainsburg (formerly, Plainsberg and Welch's Store) is an unincorporated community in Merced County, California.
 It is located 4 mi west of Le Grand, at an elevation of 220 feet (67 m).

+Plainsburg was said to be a thriving farming center in the nineteenth century.
+It had several businesses and was legally incorporated for a time.
+The town declined when it was bypassed by the Southern Pacific Railroad to the west and later the Santa Fe Railroad to the east.
+A grocery store remained as of 1992; the cemetery and elementary school are still present today.

 A post office operated at Plainsburg from 1869 to 1907.